Search⌘ K

 }

 In the example above, we have a simple Message POJO that contains some text as well as the sender and the receiver of the message.
-In addition, we’ve added a method in NetworkClient to send a Message to the receiver, which returns an Observable<Message> that emits the sent message ...
+In addition, we’ve added a method in NetworkClient to send a Message to the receiver, which returns an Observable<Message> that emits the sent message to the ...